Section 6: That’s Mica, alLedgedly

 The walk down Pisgah Road is not bad, as it has a woodland feel.
 There’s even a little dam waterfall if you’re into such things:

 But once across Route 79 and onto Old Blue Hills Road, the trail enters suburbia.
-This is where Vin Baker’s ex-house is and the trail actually passes right by Stephen Woods Road.
+This is where Vin Baker’s ex-house is and the trail actually passes right by Stephen Woods Lane.
 As you can imagine, I was darn excited about that.

 The trail veers off into the woods after a road walk at which point I encountered a rather unique sign forcing hikers to drive up and over a large curb to park off the (wide, sparsely traveled) road.
 Then there was an addendum about not turning around in the driveway across the street because you might run over the kids who live there.
 Fair enough, I suppose.
 There was a car dutifully parked on the grass.
 No word on where they turned around though.